MaxPrem/master_text/3 Materials - Algorithms.md

 #### Huber loss

-In statistics, the Huber loss is a loss function used in robust regression, that is less sensitive to outliers in data than the squared error loss.
+In statistics, Huber loss is a robust estimator to determine the location parameter of a normally distributed population.
+It is also a frequently used loss function in machine learning and robust regression.

+The robustness is achieved by scaling down large values, starting at $k$, that are seen as outliers to cut their quadratic influce.

 The Huber loss function describes the penalty incurred by an estimation procedure f.
 Huber (1964) defines the loss function piecewise by[1]

 ```latex
 L_\delta (a) = \begin{cases}